Why do people snore while sleeping?

 Common causes of snoring

 Snoring can be caused by many different factors.
 You may be able to control some of these factors, such as alcohol consumption and weight.
 Other snoring causes may be out of your control, such as the anatomy of your mouth and sinuses.
-Additional reasons why do people snore while sleeping may include:
+Other snoring causes may include:

 Health consequences of snoring